schmittx/home-assistant-eero/README.md

 - [@jrlucier's eero_tracker project](https://github.com/jrlucier/eero_tracker) - Initial Home Assistant idea

 ## Install
+1. Ensure Home Assistant is updated to version 2021.4.0 or newer.
-1. Use HACS and add as a custom repo.
+2. Use HACS and add as a custom repo.
-2. Once the integration is installed follow the standard process to setup via UI and search for `eero`.
+3. Once the integration is installed follow the standard process to setup via UI and search for `eero`.
-3. Follow the prompts.
+4. Follow the prompts.

 ## Options
 - Networks, resources, and activity metrics can be updated via integration options.